fdrevet/hassio-addons-repository/somfy-protexial-io-proxy/DOCS.md

 # Stability

-Some stability issues can arise with web scrapping (sometimes the alarm is not responding)

-Scrapping every 5 seconds maybe too fast, anyway this can be configured (see Configuration section)
+It globally works well for my, but I still have some stability issue with web scrapping (sometimes the alarme is not responding, I guess scrapping every 5 seconds is too fast, will try with 10 seconds => can be configured in the addon)

+I will work on it in the next days.

+Also, It’s important to note that once the proxy add-on will work, it will be difficult to connect to the Alarm Web UI, since the proxy add-on do connect on the alarm, and try to reconnect if anything goes wrong (like a connection from alarm web UI, since only one user can be logged in at once)

+I plan to release an “Emulator”, consuming “Gateway” REST API, and fixing this ennoying problem.

+# Hass.io devices

+"Somfy Protexial IO Proxy" doesn't create any devices in your Hass.io.

+It exposes a REST API, consumed by "Somfy Protexial IO Gateway" (who creates devices), see "Design" section to understand why.

-# Sensors
+# Hass.io entities

-"Somfy Protexial IO Proxy" doesn't create any sensor in Hassio.
+"Somfy Protexial IO Proxy" doesn't create any entities in your Hass.io.

-It exposes a REST API, consumed by "Somfy Protexial IO Gateway" (who creates sensors), see "Design" section to understand by.
+It exposes a REST API, consumed by "Somfy Protexial IO Gateway" (who creates entities), see "Design" section to understand why.